suborbital/docs/website/docs/hosted-quickstart.md

 After logging in, we see the network requests as they are received by PRO.xyz' servers, and eventually forwarded to our upstream servers.
 When we pause the logs by clicking the "pause" button, though, we notice something peculiar...

 There have been some requests to `wp-login.php`.
 Well, little wonder these were always met with a 404 Not Found response!
 Ada's servers run PHP indeed, but none of them are Wordpress sites!
-Clearly, someone is trying to find Wordpress vulnerabilities or exploit weak passwords for Wordpress sites on the internet,and they also ended up probing Ada's sites.
+Clearly, someone is trying to find Wordpress vulnerabilities or exploit weak passwords for Wordpress sites on the internet, and they also ended up probing Ada's sites.
 To say this was "suspicious" would be a gross understatement.

 Normally there wouldn't be much Ada could do about this, but thanks to the custom plugins we may actually turn this ship around.